sheyls/Data-Process-Covid19/Project Plan - Predicting Severe COVID-19 Cases.md

 Sixthly, the data should be independent, without duplicates and avoiding highly correlated cases resulting from sampling within family units.

 ### Approach
 In this project, we will consider a range of machine learning techniques tailored to the goal of predicting severe COVID-19 outcomes among diabetes patients.
-The primary focus will be on balancing predictive power with interpretability to ensure the model’s results can be understood and trusted by healthcare professionals.
+The primary focus will be on balancing predictive power with interpretability to ensure the modelï¿½s results can be understood and trusted by healthcare professionals.
 Below is an outline of the techniques and methods that will be used.

 #### Data Pre-processing
 In this phase, we will ensure the quality and consistency of the data before modeling.